Understanding Single Tooth Extraction

 Before your surgery begins, you will receive sedation to minimize discomfort.
 Depending on the complexity of the procedure, and your personal comfort level, local or general anesthesia could be administered.

 Your tooth extraction method depends on whether the tooth is above or below the gum line.
 If it is above the gum line, then extraction is relatively simple.
-Dr. Parkes will gently loosen the tooth, then remove the tooth with forceps.
+Dr. Parkes or Dr. Stewart will gently loosen the tooth, then remove the tooth with forceps.
 If the tooth is broken at the gum line or has not completely erupted, an incision is made above or around the tooth.
 Bone or soft tissue blocking the tooth must also be removed before it can be extracted.
 In some cases, the tooth must be split into sections, rather than removed as a whole piece.

-If you are replacing the tooth, Dr. Parkes can surgically augment bone and soft tissue or place a dental implant immediately after your extraction.
+If you are replacing the tooth, our doctors can surgically augment bone and soft tissue or place a dental implant immediately after your extraction.
 If the tooth is not replaced, the socket is sutured closed with self-dissolving stitches.
 We will place gauze over the treatment site to help form a blood clot.
 Depending on the type of anesthesia you receive, you may need to arrange for a ride home.

 If your tooth extraction is simple, you can expect only minor discomfort in the following days.
 Over-the-counter anti-inflammatory drugs, such as ibuprofen, are usually enough to manage pain.
 If your surgery is more extensive, you may experience more pain.
-Dr. Parkes may prescribe a stronger prescription for the first few days, after which milder anti-inflammatories should be sufficient.
+Dr. Parkes or Dr. Stewart may prescribe a stronger prescription for the first few days, after which milder anti-inflammatories should be sufficient.

 During your recovery period, you should keep your mouth clean and apply a cold compress to help reduce swelling.
 You should avoid contact with the empty socket, to prevent the blood clot from dislodging.
 If you notice excessive bleeding, or if swelling does not diminish after several days, you should contact us immediately.